-As soon as you realize you'll have trouble paying your mortgage -- ideally, before you've missed any payments -- contact your lender.
-Lenders have an incentive to negotiate with home loan borrowers, if only to reduce the number of foreclosures they're dealing with.
-You might have to make a lot of calls to reach the right department or person, however.
+As soon as you realize you'll have trouble paying your mortgage—ideally, before you've missed any payments—contact your lender or mortgage servicer (the company you send your monthly payments to).
+Lenders have an incentive to work out an alternative to foreclosure with home loan borrowers, if only to reduce the number of foreclosures they're dealing with.

 Possible solutions.
 The lender may accept partial payments for a few months (though you may have to agree to make up the difference later), accept a late payment, or agree to redo the terms of your loan.

 The Home Affordable Refinance Program.
-Also part of the Making Home Affordable program, the Home Affordable Refinance Program, or HARP, was created to help homeowners who are current on their mortgage payments but expect to have difficulty paying their mortgages in the near future, and whose loans are owned or controlled by Freddie Mac or Fannie Mae.
+The Home Affordable Refinance Program, or HARP, was created to help homeowners who are current on their mortgage payments but expect to have difficulty paying their mortgages in the near future, and whose loans are owned by Freddie Mac or Fannie Mae.
 Under HARP, distressed borrowers may be able to refinance their mortgages into a fixed-rate, low-interest loan.
-For more information, see the Making Home Affordable website's page on HARP.
+HARP is scheduled to end on December 31, 2018.
+For more information, see the website for HARP.

-For more information on HAMP or HARP, see our article on modifying or refinancing your mortgage under the Making Home Affordable program.
+For more information on HARP, see our article on refinancing your mortgage under the Making Home Affordable program.